Wyntuition/jekyll-now/_posts/2018-01-28-microservices-cheat-sheet.md

 The microservices approach is a way to architect software by breaking up an application into small pieces that do one thing well.

-Microservices promise many benefits that are of interest to application architects, development teams and organizations, including fluid, flexible delivery of changes, implementation technology flexibility, precise scalability and cloud readiness.
+Microservices promise many benefits that are of interest to application architects and development teams including fluid, flexible delivery of changes, technology flexibility, and precise scalability.
+They are of interest to business leaders as they enable cloud readiness, cost optimization and rapid product development in the right situations.

 Basic attributes: